-RP = reasonable potential
+5.4.4.2.3.
 Additional Routine Monitoring Testing for TRE Determination and Compliance

 For both chronic and acute toxicity, a TRE is required whenever there is determined to be persistent toxicity.
 However, for non-storm water NPDES dischargers that are required to conduct routine monitoring at a less-than-monthly frequency, monitoring may be too infrequent to determine when persistent toxicity exists.
 Therefore, under this option, additional routine monitoring tests for acute or chronic toxicity could be required for TRE determination and compliance.
 This option would be paired with Option 1 of Issue I for determining when a TRE is required.